gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

    1. Spring Batch is easy to deal with concurrency situation.
    2. The ItemReader, CompositeProcessor and ItemWriter makes easy to split the work in small classes with one responsibility.
    3. Easy to increase the threads amount in order to send the goal of 200 information per minute.
-   4. And all [here](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#springBatchUsageScenarios) on Spring Batch documentation.
+   4. And everything else described in the Spring Batch [documentation](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#springBatchUsageScenarios).

 ### Some Technical Information
 #### How to control the ItemReader in the same application running in multiples pods